Jameron/Plaid/README.md

 # Plaid SDK in PHP

 This package has been built to work with Laravel.
+It is used for a personal project therefore it is missing a number of Plaid API endpoints.
+If you want to add more, please submit a pull request.

 1) Add the package to your Laravel or Lumen project: